ahoys/tunnelerjs/README.md

 # Making custom commands and middleware for the bot

+**Important**: Do not develop with a release build.
+Instead clone this repository with Git and apply `npm install` to it.

 ## Technical background

 Tunneler will give you a fast access to developing your own commands and middlewares by allowing you to skip all the "how to connect Discord, handle messages, etc." hurdles.